odioski/XboxGameDev/README.md

 However, code is code and we like to know what's going on under the hood.

-Therefore you'll need to run ./build-game.bat first to create an .exe and then ./BuildAppx.ps1 to wrap your app as a game for your Xbox One if using VS Code, unless you know or engineer another way.
+Therefore you'll need to run build-game.bat first to create an .exe and then .BuildAppx.ps1 to wrap your app as a game for your Xbox One if using VS Code, unless you know or engineer another way.
 Both scripts can be found in / of XboxGameDev/.

+  ./build-game.bat; \
+  ./BuildAppx.ps1; \

 Afterwhich you may need to apply a certificate to the resulting *appx or Xbox One App or Game before your Xbox One will accept it or load it.